Skip to content

 JuryBinder expects the questionnaire in a standard tabular layout:

-• Rows 2+: One row per juror, with answers in the corresponding columns
+• Rows 2 and beyond: One row per juror, with answers in the corresponding columns

 • First column: Juror seat number or name